Kindleinwiegen

 The celebration involved a form of congregational dancing accompanied by singing around a picture of Jesus placed on a crib or adjacent altar.
 The performance was led by the priests, and the singing, at least initially, appears to have consisted of duet sung by two priests.

-The ceremony is still carried out, believed now to be uniquely, in the parish church of St Mary of the Purification, Blidworth, Nottinghamshire, England, usually on the nearest Sunday to Candlemas (although if that Sunday falls in January it is usually enacted on the following Sunday, so that it is always the first Sunday in February.
-It was restored at Blidworth in 1922 so the service which took place on 6th February 2022 marked the centenary of its restoration.
-For more details search Blidworth Rocking.
+The ceremony is still carried out, believed now to be uniquely, in the Church of St Mary of the Purification, Blidworth, Nottinghamshire, England, usually on the nearest Sunday to Candlemas, although if that Sunday falls in January it is usually enacted on the following Sunday, so that it is always the first Sunday in February.
+It was restored at Blidworth in 1922 so the service which took place on 6 February 2022 marked the centenary of its restoration.